drzel/.vimrc/README.md

 	* Type: Linux
 	* Version: Other Linux
 	* Memory size: At least 2048 MB
 	* Create a virtual hard disk now.
-Allocate atleast 8 GB.
+Allocate atleast 8 GB
 * Click Start
 * Select the Lubuntu .iso file from the dropdown menu
 * Click Start
 * Follow the installation prompts.
-If the installation hangs when attempting to restart click Machine > Reset to continue with the installation.
+If the installation hangs when attempting to restart click Machine > Reset to continue with the installation

 ## Update Lubuntu
 * Click update if prompted to install updates, or
-* Go to System Tools > Software Updater.
+* Go to System Tools > Software Updater
 * Install updates

 ## Install VirtualBox Guest Additions
-From VirtualBox menu select Devices > Insert Guest Additions CD Images, or if you have downloaded a test build Guest Additions, select Devices > Optical Drives > Choose Disk Image... and select the Guest Additions .iso fie.
+From VirtualBox menu select Devices > Insert Guest Additions CD Images, or if you have downloaded a test build Guest Additions, select Devices > Optical Drives > Choose Disk Image... and select the Guest Additions .iso fie

 ## Install repositories
 ```bash